Uganda Entry Requirements

 Prohibited Items

-- Counterfeit currency and goods - subject to confiscation and legal prosecution
+- Counterfeit currency and goods - Illegal.

 Restricted Items